redhat-openstack/website/source/index.html.md

 There are many ways to [get involved](get involved) with the RDO community once you [ get started](quickstart).
 The simplest way is to join [/forum the RDO forums] and help out other users by sharing your experiences.

-For a commercially-supported enterprise ready OpenStack solution, Red Hat provides [Red Hat OpenStack Early Adopter Edition](//redhat.com/openstack), an enterprise-class cloud platform based on OpenStack Folsom.
+For a commercially-supported enterprise ready OpenStack solution, Red Hat provides [Red Hat Enterprise Linux OpenStack Platform](//redhat.com/openstack), an enterprise-class cloud platform based on OpenStack Grizzly.

 </div>
 </div>